Uncomplicating SEO: 6 Business Principles Followed By High Ranking Retailers

 SEO today is not complicated until you chose to make it so.
 7 years ago, when I decided to learn the technique of ranking a website at the top of Google, things were complicated.
-To learn SEO, I read hundreds of articles and applied that my theoretical knowledge to optimize some little over hundred websites; some with success and some with miserable failures.
+To learn SEO, I read hundreds of articles and applied that my theoretical knowledge to optimize some little over a hundred websites; some with success and some with miserable failures.
 But in those days, it was easy for me to put the blame of my failure on Google.
-And may be I wasn’t so wrong in doing so because Google wasn’t sharing any information those days about what it saw wrong in a website when it decided not to rank it.
+And maybe I wasn’t so wrong in doing so because Google wasn’t sharing any information those days about what it saw wrong on a website when it decided not to rank it.
 So there was no right or wrong in those days, it was just a fight to defeat Google’s algorithm.

 But in these 7 years, especially in the last 3, I have seen Google taking a giant leap and outsmart even the best SEOs in the industry.
-Apart from being more intelligent, its algorithm today is far more fair, transparent and fool proof.
+Apart from being more intelligent, its algorithm today is far more fair, transparent and foolproof.

-If you’re someone who doesn’t knows anything about SEO and you want to learn it now, you should consider yourself fortunate because now you have Google Webmaster tool.
+If you’re someone who doesn’t know anything about SEO and you want to learn it now, you should consider yourself fortunate because now you have Google Webmaster tool.
 And most of all, you have the right and privilege to know how Google sees your website.

 Today there is no such thing such as a Black Hat that can hack your way to overnight success.
 Anyway, working for an overnight success is not seen as an ideal business strategy in the real world.
 The greatest thing about Google’s algorithm today is that it forces you to stick to the real principles of Business and Marketing.
 And if you understand these principles, you will not have to read those hundreds of articles that I had to read and waste time doing things that don’t matter.